digidem/digital-democracy.org/_posts/blog/2020-06-17-color-coded-co-design-with-intentionality-respectful-technologies.md

 We like to say we don't build for people, we build with people.
 We want to make sure you have the skills to make it sustainable, so you can have ownership and adopt it to whatever the local needs might be.

-**Karissa**

-Wow, yes this is so important -- this white supremacy culture and patriarchal attitude is not helpful and supportive to groups that are busy getting the work done.
-Can you say a little bit more about co-design and how that plays into your process of ‘getting the work done’?
+**Wow, yes this is so important -- this white supremacy culture and patriarchal attitude is not helpful and supportive to groups that are busy getting the work done.
+Can you say a little bit more about co-design and how that plays into your process of ‘getting the work done’?**

 **Cesia**